Northern Beaches Council is responsible for over 145 bushland and wetland reserves covering an area of 1700ha.

 The reserve is located in Duffy's Forest and is habitat for a number of threatened flora and fauna species due to its relatively large size, good condition and connectivity to the national park.

-Angophora Reserves is located in the suburbs of Avalon and Clareville.
+Angophora Reserve is located in the suburbs of Avalon and Clareville.

 Anzac Reserve located in Collaroy contains several vegetation communities and is an important wildlife corridor to Collaroy Plateau